In 2017, a poll revealed that 52% of Americans over the age of 18 have tried cannabis at some point in their lives.

 Is CBD Oil Right for Me?

-Those who use CBD oil for immunity can benefit if they suffer from autoimmune diseases, diseases caused by excessive inflammation, cancer, and HIV/AIDs.
 The use of cannabinoids for helping with these issues is supported scientifically, but further research is certainly required before coming to a consensus.

 How Do I Use CBD Oils?